-(c) Specify the ty es of medication errors that providers must report to the state: ble for medication administration are required to record medication errors but make medication errors available only when requested by the state.
-Specify the type f medication errors that providers are required to record: providers are required to record the following medication errors: ication is given to an individual, ' ' vidual is given the medication, ge is given to an individual, (4) medication i iven to an individual at the wrong time or not at all, or (5) the proper m nod is not used to give the medication to the individual.
-In the event of r VAC 35-105-78 lication errors or adverse drug reactions in DBHDS-licensed agencies, regulations [12 require that: administered if indicated; ntractors shall promptly contact a poison control center, pharmacist, nurse or physician and take actions directed; -the individual physician shall be notified as soon as possible unless the situation is addressed in standing orders; employees or contractors shall be documented; s and adverse drug reactions shall be recorded in the individual's medication log; and I review medication errors at least quarterly.
+(c) Specify the types of medication errors that providers must report to the state:

+Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

+Specify the types of medication errors that providers are required to record:

+DBHDS-licensed providers are required to record the following medication errors:

+- 1. the wrong medication is given to an individual, - 2. the wrong individual is given the medication, - 3. the wrong dosage is given to an individual, - 4. medication is given to an individual at the wrong time or not at all, or - 5. the proper method is not used to give the medication to the individual.
-Application for 1915(c) HCBS Waiver: Draft VA.008.05.00

-iv.
+In the event of medication errors or adverse drug reactions in DBHDS-licensed agencies, regulations [12 VAC 35-105-780] require that:

+-first aid shall be administered if indicated;

+-staff shall contact a poison control center or the appropriate medical personnel and take actions as directed; -the individual's physician shall be notified as soon as possible;

+-actions taken by staff shall be documented;

+-errors must be recorded in the individual's medication log; and iv.
 State Oversight Responsibility.
 Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.